airbytehq/airbyte/docs/operator-guides/collecting-metrics.md

 ## Additional information

-A different approach to collection metrics shows the tutorial [Airbyte Monitoring with dbt and Metabase](https://airbyte.com/blog/airbyte-monitoring-with-dbt-and-metabase) by accessing Airbyte's Postgres DB.
-The code is open on [airbytehq/open-data-stack](https://github.com/airbytehq/open-data-stack).
+Suppose you are looking for a non-production way of collecting metrics with dbt and Metabase, the tutorial [Airbyte Monitoring with dbt and Metabase](https://airbyte.com/blog/airbyte-monitoring-with-dbt-and-metabase) by accessing Airbyte's Postgres DB.
+The source code is open on [airbytehq/open-data-stack](https://github.com/airbytehq/open-data-stack).
+Think of it as an exploratory for data analysts and data engineers of building a dashboard on top of the existing Airbyte Postgres database versus the Prometheus more for DevOps engineers in production.